 Obtaining documents from the above list can be difficult for many new couples that haven’t lived together for very long or are in the process of relocating to the United States.
 In this scenario, it’s understandable you’ll have less documentation proving that you’ve co-mingled financial resources and more attention will be on other evidence.
 For couples without lots of evidence, letters from friends and family can help make the difference.
 These letters are known as affidavits of support.

-Affidavit of Support for Bona Fide Marriage
+Affidavit for Bona Fide Marriage

 Red Flags for a Fraudulent Marriage